gore-ez-knee/gore-ez-knee.github.io/_posts/2022-05-19-getting-started-cybersecurity.md

 - [LiveOverflow](https://www.youtube.com/c/LiveOverflow/playlists) also offers the same visual breakdowns and explanations across a wider range of topics.

 For OWASP vulnerabilities I'd recommend [PortSwigger Academy](https://portswigger.net/web-security).
 It's free and they offer labs which reinforce the concepts they teach you.

+I'd also recommend finding some Capture the Flag (CTF) events.
+They give you a way to practice what you've learn and give you opportunities to learn some new things as well.
+There is a YouTuber named [JohnHammond](https://www.youtube.com/c/JohnHammond010/videos) who goes over a lot of CTF challenges.
+You can get a feel for how CTFs work from him.